-- Stir together wet ingredients.
-In a separate bowl, stir together the water, pumpkin and the remaining wet ingredients.
-I imagine you’re wonder why this recipe uses water.
+In a separate bowl, stir together the water, pumpkin, and the remaining wet ingredients.
+I imagine you’re wondering why this recipe uses water.
 Shouldn’t some creamy plant-based milk make these vegan muffins better?
-Actually, water works just great here and creates a light, soft muffin.
+Actually, water is just great here and creates a light, soft muffin.

 Then, add the vegan chocolate chips and you’re ready to bake.
-I love reserving some chocolate chips to put on top of the muffins too.
-Call it a vanity thing, but we eat with our eyes so there’s no judgement for making your food look pretty!
+Reserve some chocolate chips to put on top of the muffins too.
+Call it a vanity thing, but we eat with our eyes so there’s no judgment for making your food look pretty!

-Baking Chocolate Pumpkin Muffins
+Step Four: Baking Chocolate Pumpkin Muffins

 I prefer to use papers to line my muffin compartments, but if you don’t have papers handy or you simply just don’t want to use them, just be sure to lightly oil each compartment.
 You can use vegetable cooking spray or even vegetable oil to do this.

-You should bake muffins immediately after mixing the batter because two crucial ingredients are at play for making muffins rise: baking soda and vinegar.
+Bake the muffins immediately after mixing the batter because two crucial ingredients are at play for making muffins rise: baking soda and vinegar.
 If you let the dough sit for too long, you will risk the chemical reaction that takes place from combining these two ingredients.

 That’s one reason it’s important to have the oven preheated and the pan prepared before mixing together the wet and the dry ingredients.

 - You can lightly press the top of the dome (avoiding the chocolate chips) and it should bounce back.

 Use these tips to help make these easy pumpkin chocolate chip muffins perfect every time:

-- Feel free to add 1/4–1/2 cup of chopped walnuts or pecans
+- Feel free to add 1/4–1/2 cup of chopped walnuts or pecans.

 - Be sure not to overbake the muffins.
 You want them nice and golden on top, but soft and tender in the middle.

 - This recipe makes 24 regular sized muffins or 12 large, jumbo muffins.
 Bake jumbo muffins longer, around 28–30 minutes.

-To freeze muffins, place on a try, and then place the tray in the freezer.
-Once muffins are frozen (around 30 minutes), transfer to a freezer bag.
+To keep muffins nice and moist, store them in an airtight container at room temperature for up to 3 days.
+Alternatively, you can refrigerate them and they will keep up to 7 days.
+To freeze muffins, place them on a tray, and then place the tray in the freezer.
+Once muffins are frozen (around 30 minutes), transfer them to a freezer bag.
 They will keep up to 3 months in the freezer.

 Pumpkin Chocolate Chip Muffins

-- Preheat oven to 400°F. Place liners in a regular sized muffin pan (or pans) to equal 24 muffins.
+- Preheat oven to 400°F. Place liners in a regular-sized muffin pan (or pans) to equal 24 muffins.